 It comes with a 100% money-back guarantee.

-What we liked: The soft texture and durability of the fibers.
+What makes it special?
+The soft texture and durability of the fibers.

-What could be better: Compared to similar yarns, the balls are quite small.
+What cons did we find?
+Compared to similar yarns, the balls are quite small.

 If looking for luxurious baby yarn for knitting, you can’t go wrong with Sublime – Baby Cashmere Merino Silk DK Knitting Yarn.
 It’s made from 75% Merino wool, 25% silk, and 5% cashmere.
 Each ball weighs 50g, with a length of 126 yards.
 Granted, it’s not the largest ball of yarn, so you will need to buy several of them to attain your desired blanket size.
 The advantage is that the yarn (and the results it gives) is so soft and luxurious that you won’t remember this little inconvenience.
 It comes in DK worsted yarn, so you’ll be able to get a blanket of a decent weight.
 It’s a blend that gives sufficient warmth, and you can comfortably use it in all seasons.